tenguzera/tenguzera/README.md

 # Hello ~~world~~, I am João Ricardo! 👋
-Currently studying Information Systems at Universidade de São Paulo, I love to learn things and, at the moment, looking for new oportunities!
+Currently studying Information Systems at Universidade de São Paulo, I love to learn and, at the moment, looking for new oportunities!

 ## ⚡ Tech Stack